 Welcome to John Howard Society of Manitoba

-The next start dates for the Healing Program for Indigenous Men is: April 6, 2020.
+The next start date for the Healing Program for Indigenous Men is yet to be announced.
 This is a 14-session program for First Nations, Métis, and Inuit men and others who have experienced childhood trauma including sexual abuse.
 Call the office for the next round of sessions, 204-775-1514, ext.108.

 The John Howard Healing Program for Indigenous Men aims to provide a safe place where men can understand themselves and learn skills to assist them with how they react to different situations.